ARM-software/CMSIS-DSP/ComputeLibrary/README.md

 README
 ======

-This folder is containing two files imported, and slightly modified, from the ComputeLibrary:
+This folder is containing two files imported from the ComputeLibrary:

     NEMath.h and arm_cl_tables.c